 APRIL 5-7, 2017 | Shanghai, China

-The IGHPE 2017 Third Annual Conference: Innovative Strategies for Developing the Future Healthcare Workforce, will be held from April 5-7, 2017 at the historic Waldorf Astoria Shanghai on the Bund in Shanghai, PRC.
+The IGHPE 2017 Third Annual Conference: Innovative Strategies for Developing the Future Healthcare Workforce, was held at the historic Waldorf Astoria Shanghai on the Bund in Shanghai, PRC.

-- Developing a modern workforce to address the growing need of a burgeoning and aging population with chronic, non-communicable diseases
+- Developing a modern workforce to address the needs of a growing and aging population with special focus on chronic, non-communicable diseases

 - The need to standardize education and training at the undergraduate, graduate and continuing professional development levels